vivek6779/task1/README.md

 ## Features
 - Designed with pure HTML and CSS
-- Fully responsive (mobile, tablet, desktop)
+- Fully responsive (mobile and laptop)
 - Clean and simple layout
 - Easy to customize